mcneel/computeclient_js/docs/Curve.rst

    :param bool preserveTangents: If true, the end tangents of the input curve will be preserved.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

-   :return: A Nurbs curve on success or None on failure.
+   :return: A NURBS curve on success or None on failure.
    :rtype: rhino3dm.NurbsCurve
 .. js:function:: RhinoCompute.Curve.toPolyline(thisCurve, mainSegmentCount, subSegmentCount, maxAngleRadians, maxChordLengthRatio, maxAspectRatio, tolerance, minEdgeLength, maxEdgeLength, keepStartPoint, multiple=false)